 Kain R, Exner M, Brandes R, Ziebermayr R, Cunningham D, Alderson CA, Davidovits A, Raab I, Jahn R, Ashour O, Spitzauer S, Sunder-Plassmann G, Fukuda M, Klemm P, Rees AJ, Kerjaschki D

-Pamela Itkin-Ansari earned her PhD in Biomedical Sciences from the University of California San Diego, in 1999.
-She received postdoctoral training focused on juvenile diabetes at that same organization.
-In 2003, Dr. Itkin-Ansari was appointed Assistant Professor in the Department of Pediatrics and maintains UCSD as her primary affiliation.
-Dr. Itkin-Ansari was appointed to Sanford Burnham Prebys as an Adjunct Assistant Professor in 2005 and her laboratory is at the Institute.
+Pamela Itkin-Ansari earned her PhD in Biomedical Sciences from the University of California, San Diego, in 1999.
+She received postdoctoral training focused on diabetes at that same organization.
+In 2003, Dr. Itkin-Ansari was appointed Assistant Professor in the Department of Pediatrics, UC San Diego.
+She moved her laboratory to Sanford Burnham Prebys in 2005.

 Other Affiliations